danschlz/danschulz.github.io/books.md

 	- _Number9Dream_
 	- _Cloud Atlas_
 - Chesterton, _The Man Who Was Thursday_
+- Murakami
-- Murakami, _Hard-Boiled Wonderland and the End of the World_
+	- _Hard-Boiled Wonderland and the End of the World_
+	- _Norweigan Wood_
 - Yourcenar, _Memoirs of Hadrian_
 - Graves, _I, Claudius_
 - Maugham, _The Razor's Edge_